 Do you need a guide for Mt Bromo?

-While it’s not mandatory to have a guide, having one can enhance your experience.
-A guide can help you navigate the area, explain the cultural significance of the sites, and take you to the best viewpoints, especially if it’s your first visit.
+No, you don’t need a guide, but having one can enhance your experience.
+A guide can help you navigate the area, explain the cultural significance of the sites, and take you to the best viewpoints.
 However, the trails and main attractions are well-marked, so many travelers also choose to explore independently.

 What is the best viewpoint in Bromo?